thiagocosta7/front-end-challenge-tractian/README.md

-# Front End Software Engineer
+# Front End Software Engineer | Challenge

 This application lists the content of `locations` and `assets` fetched from the API based on the selected company's ID.
 It includes a tree structure visualization of the company's assets and locations.
 The application offers the following functionalities: